SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Results and Evaluation

 \paragraph{Bounded Meshes.}

 We present our results for the DTU dataset in Table \ref{tab:dtu_results}.
-We re-evaluated \gof (\cf Table \ref{tab:dtu_results}, GOF\textsuperscript{$\bm\ddagger$}) using TSDF fusion \cite{curless1996volumetric}; we also include the reported numbers.
+We re-evaluated both \gof and 2DGS using TSDF fusion \cite{curless1996volumetric} with a voxel size of $0.002$ (indicated with \textsuperscript{$\bm\ddagger$}).
+Note that \gof also uses TSDF fusion for bounded scenes\footnote{See this \href{https://github.com/autonomousvision/gaussian-opacity-fields/issues/60}{Github issue} for details.}; we also find that quality decreases when using Marching Tetrahedra.
+For fairness, we also include the reported numbers.
 As we can see, our method performs comparably to other explicit based methods.
-Note that we only used the losses in $\mathcal{L}_{\text{\gof}}$, and disabled all other losses; as demonstrated in \appref{app:ablation}, our other losses result in slightly decreased surface reconstruction quality.
+Note that we only used the losses in $\mathcal{L}_{\text{\gof}}$, and disabled all other losses; as demonstrated in \ifACM{App.
+B.1}{\appref{app:ablation}}, our other losses result in slightly decreased surface reconstruction quality.

 \paragraph{Unbounded Meshes.}